Tooele City Attorney

 Dwelling; Condominium – A structure or group of structures, in which units are owned individually, and the structure(s), common areas and facilities are owned by all the owners on a proportional, undivided basis which has been submitted to condominium ownership under the provisions of the Utah Condominium Ownership Act.

 Dwelling; Farm and Ranch Employee Housing – A structure located on an operating farm or ranch and designed to provide housing for employees of the farm or ranch on a temporary or permanent basis.

 Dwelling; Manufactured Home – A dwelling unit constructed in accordance with the standards set forth by the Department of Housing and Urban Development and composed of components substantially assembled in a manufacturing plant and transported to the building site for final assembly on a permanent foundation.
 A Manufactured home shall comply with all the requirements of this Ordinance generally applicable to a dwelling unit located in the same zoning district.

-Dwelling; Multiple-family or Multifamily - A structure designed to be occupied by five (5) or more families, living independently of each other with each unit having its own kitchen, including apartment houses, but not including motels.
+Dwelling; Multiple-family or Multi-family – A structure designed to be occupied by three or more families, living independently of each other with each unit having its own kitchen, including but not limited to apartments, condominiums and townhouses, but not including motels or hotels.